stelzinga/MF/MGT_80.Tools.md

 A PM monitors and tracks progress of phase 3. through [MSS: M5] which helps execute the above.

 #### 5. Project Close
-@@@
+The last phase of a Project is the closure.
+The prupose is to formally halt the controibution of resources to the Project, and validate that the deliverables have been acehived (fully or partially).
+The closure of a Project also aids in learning from the successes and mistakes of the Project.
+This in turn will enhance the next Project the PM and the members of the Project will work on.

 ### Project Hierarchy
 As indicated above, Projects are often divided in smaller chunks each with clear deliverables, the total of which is "The Project".
-The following hierarchy is used:
+The following hierarchy is used in this note, but it is perfectly possible to have variations:
  - Project
     - Stream
         - Action